Where Does Berry Corporation (BRY) Stock Can Go From Here?

-On Monday, shares of Berry Corporation (NASDAQ:BRY) marked $2.24 per share versus a previous $2.20 closing price.
-With having a 1.82% gain, an insight into the fundamental values of Berry Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BRY showed a fall of -76.25% within its YTD performance, with highs and lows between $1.82 – $13.29 during the period of 52 weeks, compared to the simple moving average of -73.73% in the period of the last 200 days.
+On Friday, shares of Berry Corporation (NASDAQ:BRY) marked $2.24 per share versus a previous $2.24 closing price.
+BRY showed a fall of -76.25% within its YTD performance, with highs and lows between $1.82 – $13.29 during the period of 52 weeks, compared to the simple moving average of -73.20% in the period of the last 200 days.

 Wells Fargo equity researchers changed the status of Berry Corporation (NASDAQ: BRY) shares to a “Equal Weight” rating in the report published on March 10th, 2020.
 Other analysts, including Piper Sandler, also published their reports on BRY shares.
 Piper Sandler repeated the rating from the previous report, marking BRY under “Neutral” rating, in the report published on March 9th, 2020.
 Additionally, BRY shares got another “Sector Weight” rating from KeyBanc Capital Markets.
 On November 20th, 2019, Wells Fargo Downgrade an Market Perform rating and increased its price target to $9.
 On the other hand, Tudor Pickering Downgrade the “Hold” rating for BRY shares, as published in the report on November 20th, 2019.
 KeyBanc Capital Markets seems to be going bullish on the price of BRY shares, based on the price prediction for BRY.
 Another “Market Perform” rating came from BMO Capital Markets, providing a prediction for price target according to the report published in November 20th, 2019.